aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create the Aiven services
 ----------------------------

-In this section you'll create the services needed to support the anomaly detection system via the `Aiven Console <https://console.aiven.io/>`_:
+In this section you'll create all the services needed to define the anomaly detection system via the `Aiven Console <https://console.aiven.io/>`_:

-* An :doc:`Aiven for Apache Kafka®</docs/products/kafka>` named ``demo-kafka`` for data streaming
+* An :doc:`Aiven for Apache Kafka®</docs/products/kafka>` named ``demo-kafka`` for data streaming, this is where the stream of IoT sensor readings will land
-* An :doc:`Aiven for Apache Flink®</docs/products/flink>` named ``demo-flink`` for streaming data transformation
+* An :doc:`Aiven for Apache Flink®</docs/products/flink>` named ``demo-flink`` for streaming data transformation, to define the anomaly detection queries
-* An :doc:`Aiven for PostgreSQL®</docs/products/postgresql>` named ``demo-postgresql`` for data storage and query
+* An :doc:`Aiven for PostgreSQL®</docs/products/postgresql>` named ``demo-postgresql`` for alerting thresholds storage and query

 Create an Aiven for Apache Kafka® service
 '''''''''''''''''''''''''''''''''''''''''''''

 The :doc:`Aiven for Apache Kafka </docs/products/kafka>` service is responsible to receive the inbound stream of IoT sensor readings.
-To create the service you need to:
+You can create the service with the following steps:

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.
 2. On the *Services* page, click **Create a new service**.